bubbagump2020/baby-names-spa/README.md

 ~~4.
 Real-time updates when multiple people are working on the same list~~
         Note: might be done, difficult to test currently
 5. Allow the user to manually prioritize the list using drag-and-drop functionality
-6. Client-side sorting of names (Alphabetical, By Input Time, By Length)
+6. Client-side sorting of names (Alphabetical, By Input Time, By Length)  -- Alphabetical Sorting

 Stretch Goals: Mostly done